la-switch/LAS-Randomizer/README.md

 ## How to run:

 You will need to have Python 3 installed.
 Version 3.9+ is recommended to be sure the program will work.
-You will also need to ensure you have the YAML library installed, which can be done through pip:
+You will also need to install 2 libraries through pip, pyyaml and evfl.
+It can be done with the following:

 `pip install pyyaml`
+`pip install evfl`

 Now run the following on the command line from the directory with the randomizer code: